Efficient estimation of the modified Gromov-Hausdorff distance between unweighted graphs: Introduction

 \subsection{Shape-based graph matching}

 Because graphs are ubiquitous in applications, the task of graph matching, i.e. measuring how much a pair of graphs are different from each other, is extensively studied.
-Common approaches to exact graph matching are those based on graph shape, such as subgraph isomorphism and maximum common subgraph \cite{conte04, foggia14}.
-In fact, the maximum common subgraph problem is equivalent to a particular case of graph edit distance \cite{bunke97}, another ubiquitous concept in graph matching.
-The shape-based approaches appear in many fields including neuroscience \cite{wijk10}, telecommunications \cite{shoubridge02}, and chemoinformatics \cite{raymond02, vandewiele12}.
-While efficient heuristics for these approaches exist for special cases (e.g. planar graphs), applying them in the general case requires solving an NP-complete problem \cite{bunke97, conte04}.
+Common approaches to exact graph matching are those based on graph shape, such as subgraph isomorphism and maximum common subgraph \cite{conte2004thirty, foggia2014graph}.
+The shape-based approaches appear in many fields including neuroscience \cite{van2010comparing}, telecommunications \cite{shoubridge2002detection}, and chemoinformatics \cite{raymond2002maximum, vandewiele2012genesys}.
+While efficient heuristics for these approaches exist for special cases (e.g. planar graphs), applying them in the general case requires solving an NP-complete problem \cite{bunke1997relation, conte2004thirty}.

-Recently, the Gromov--Hausdorff framework for graph matching was explored both theoretically \cite{alfalo15} and in applications, e.g. in the fields of neuroscience \cite{lee11a, lee11b, hendrikson16}, social sciences, and finance \cite{hendrikson16}.
+Recently, the Gromov--Hausdorff framework for graph matching was explored both theoretically \cite{aflalo2015convex} and in applications, e.g. in the fields of neuroscience \cite{lee2011computing, lee2006persistent, hendrikson2016using}, social sciences, and finance \cite{hendrikson2016using}.
 Undirected graphs admit metric space representation using the geodesic (shortest path length) distances on their vertex sets.
 However, the high computational cost of computing the isometry-invariant distances impedes a more widespread application of this approach.